tuler/rush-hour/README.md

 03 ooCoooooCoooAACoooBBBooooooooooooooo 23
 ```

-This defines a puzzle that can be solved in 3 moves, with the following board configuration.
-The last number can be ignored.
+This defines a puzzle that can be solved in 3 moves, with the following board configuration, where 'A' is always the red car.
+The board can also contains walls, represented by the 'x' character.

 ```
 o o C o o o